 1MORE has added a wireless feature to one of its most popular headphones.
 The result?
-One of the most interesting wireless in-ear headsets we’ve had this year in review.
+One of the most interesting wireless in-ear headphones we’ve had in review this year.

 Triple Driver In-Ear Headphones are the headphones with which 1MORE company has turned its attention to itself and has become a relevant player in the “mobile” sound field.
 They were provided with excellent design, rich accessories, and surprisingly good sound quality, which delivered a system of three built-in speaker units instead of the usual one.
 For the price of about 100 $ it was – and still is – an extremely convenient purchase for users looking for quality in-ear headphones.
 As the name suggests, the 1MORE Triple Driver BT is a wireless version of these popular headphones.
 It should be said that the price of the wireless account increased by 30$ and the acoustic performance remained practically unchanged.
 All the money you pay above the price of the Triple Driver’s wired headphones is given for additional wireless features and not for enhancements in the sound field.
 If the wire does not bother you the “ordinary” Triple Driver In-Ear is a more cost-effective purchase.
 On the other hand, for users who insist on cordless headphones, and these are many today, 1MORE has implemented absolutely everything the customer could wish for in Triple Driver BT so the customers of these headsets should not feel cheated at all because all additions are definitely worth the price difference.

 A detailed review of 1MORE Triple Driver BT In-Ear Headphones:

 Stable around the neck